Arjuuuu07/F.T-Physiological-Instability-Detection-Engine/README.md

 ---

-## 7. Purpose 1 — Real-Time Severity Classification
+## 7. Purpose 1 —  Severity Classification

-The scoring pipeline from Section 6 (Steps 6–7) produces `combined_score` in real time.
+The scoring pipeline from Section 6 (Steps 6–7) produces `combined_score` .
 The FSM below converts that score into a stable, clinically actionable severity label.

 ### Temporal Stability Engine — Hierarchical FSM